-Nothing can stop a runner right in the track like a nasty side stitch.
-Call it anything - side cramp, side ache, or a side sticker, the pain intensity remains the same.
-While a daily jog or going for a medal win, a side stitch is one of the worst running injuries a runner can encounter.
-But don’t worry because just like most of the running injuries, this too can also be avoided and taken care of!
+Nothing can stop a runner right on the track like a nasty side stitch.
+Call it anything - side cramp, side ache, or a side sticker, the intense pain remains and is hard to bear.
+Be it a daily jog or running a medal-winning race, a side stitch is one of the worst running injuries any runner can encounter.
+But just like most of the running injuries, this too can also be avoided and taken care of easily!

 What is a Side Stitch

-Technically referred to as exercise-related transient abdominal pain (ETAP), a side stitch is an acute stabbing pain under the lower edge of the ribcage.
-It usually crops up while exercising.
+A side stitch, in technical parlance, is referred to as Exercise-related Transient Abdominal Pain (ETAP).
+A side stitch is an acute stabbing pain under the lower edge of the ribcage.
+It usually occurs while exercising.

-No matter how well-prepared you are to run your marathon or do rounds of the park jogging, a side stitch is as unpredictable as the Scottish weather.
-And as a runner or an athlete, you may be looking for the answers to side stitch related queries.
+No matter how well-prepared you are to run your marathon or jog a few rounds of the park, a side stitch is as unpredictable as the Scottish weather.
+And as a runner or an athlete, you may be looking for the answers related to side stitch queries.

-We shall discuss everything on side stitch, including the remedies to deal (if you ever get one!).
+We shall discuss everything on side stitch, including the remedial measures (if you ever get one!).

-Of all the athletes, the two types that often suffer a side stitch are runners and horseback riders.
+Of all the athletes, two common types that often suffer a side stitch are runners and horseback riders.
 This could be due to the repetitive torso movement involved in both the activities.
-Thus, the individuals who are likely to experience side stitch are:
+Further, the individuals who are likely to experience side stitch are:

-Side stitches are much likely to affect the young athletes than the elder ones.
+Side stitches are much likely to affect the young athletes as compared to the elder ones.
 As reported in a study, 77 percent of active individuals under the age of 20 experienced ETAP (side stitch), as compared with only 40 percent of those over 40.
-Therefore, it could be assumed that the prevalence and the severity of side stitches decrease with age.
+Therefore, it could be assumed that the occurrence and severity of side stitches decrease with age.

 A few studies reported that females have four times higher chances of experiencing side stitches than males.

-However, if you are a well-conditioned individual and comply with all the ETAP prevention rules then you may be less likely to suffer a side stitch compared to the unfit.
+However, if your body is well-conditioned and complies with all the ETAP prevention rules then you may be less likely to suffer a side stitch compared to the lesser fit.

 What Causes a Side Stitch

-A general hypothesis says that this abdominal pain may result from the downwards pull of the internal organs, liver and stomach, on the diaphragm.
-However, this theory appears to be somewhat inconsistent as swimmers, who hardly apply any downward force on those organs, have also complained of experiencing side stitches.
+Another hypothesis says that this abdominal pain may result from the downward pull of the internal organs, liver, and stomach, on the diaphragm.
+However, this theory appears to be inconsistent to an extent, as swimmers, who hardly apply any downward force on their organs, have also complained of experiencing side stitches.

-Other theories claiming to be the cause of this distressing side stitch are – a blood flow increase to the liver or spleen, a simple stretching of the visceral ligaments caused by repeated vertical translation and jolting, shallow breathing, a poor blood circulation and low oxygen supply to the diaphragm, eating or drinking before running (exercise), bad posture, etc.
+Other cause of this distressing side stitch are – a blood flow increase to the liver or spleen, a simple stretching of the visceral ligaments caused due to repetitive vertical translation and jolting, shallow breathing, a poor blood circulation and poor oxygen supply to the diaphragm, eating or drinking before running (exercise), bad posture, etc.

-While some experts attribute the side cramps to a combination of various causes like - diaphragm spasms, lack of blood electrolytes, weak abdominal muscles, shallow breathing and gas traps in the large intestines, others widely accept irritation of the abdomen's lining against the abdominal wall as the true reason.
+While some experts attribute the side cramps to a combination of various causes like - diaphragm spasms, lack of blood electrolytes, weak abdominal muscles, shallow breathing and gas traps in the large intestines, others tend to widely accept inflammation of the abdomen's lining against the abdominal wall as the true reason.